whiteRa2bit/whiteRa2bit/README.md

 ### Hi there 👋

-- 👨🏻‍💻 I’m a Machine Learning Engineer at [Replika](https://replika.ai/)
+- 💻 I’m a Machine Learning Engineer at [Replika](https://replika.ai/)
-- 👨‍🔬 I'm a Machine Learning Researcher at [CERN](http://cern.ch/)
+- 🔬 I'm a Machine Learning Researcher at [CERN](http://cern.ch/)
+- 📱 I'm a Machine Learning Engineer at [Vidina](https://vidina.solutions/)
 - 🧠 Previously I was working at Yandex ML Marines team
 - 👨🏻‍🎓 I’m currently a 4th year student at [FCS HSE](https://cs.hse.ru/en/)
 - 🔭 I specialize in NLP and Distributed Systems